 Discount and Reward Programs

-To entice drivers to sign on, some insurance providers offer discounts and rewards programs for motorists that meet certain criteria.
+To entice drivers to sign on, some providers offer car insurance discounts and rewards programs for motorists that meet certain criteria.
 Common examples include:

 Depending on their provider, drivers may receive discounts on their entire premium or just one portion of their policy, like their liability coverage, for example.
 However, in the end, this still ends up meaning more money in your pocket at the end of the month or year.